 Several clients of mine come from very low-carb backgrounds.
-They hire me to help get them the progress they are looking for, but also are pretty carb-phobic even when having a high level of activity.
-They are for the most part not obese or significantly overweight.
-They have fat they want to lose, or muscle they want to gain, or want to perform better in their workouts….yet are convinced that eating carbs are NOT part of reaching their goals or will in fact mean the opposite of reaching their goals aka they will put on fat.
+They hire me to help get them the progress they are looking for, but also are pretty carb-phobic, even when having a high level of activity.
+They are – for the most part – not obese or significantly overweight.
+They have fat they want to lose, or muscle they want to gain, or want to perform better in their workouts; however, they are convinced that eating carbs is NOT part of reaching their goals.
+In fact, they think carbs will mean the opposite of reaching their goals, aka they will put on fat.
 Yet at the same time, they want to get leaner and lose some fat (or LOOSE the fat, as JC Deen likes to say.
 Let it run wildly away from the body!).
 They attach eating carbs to gaining fat.
 And I don’t blame them.

 Many diets have made a splash by giving you “one or the other” approaches or sticking carbs in the bad camp.
 You can’t just throw an entire food group in the trash and ignore physiology.

-What I want to outline here is what is behind how the body fuels workouts through the food we eat, the energy pathways used, and also reinforce WHY no one food or macro (or micro for that matter), can be responsible for fat gain, obesity or THE all-around bad guy.
+What I want to outline here is what is behind how the body fuels workouts through the food we eat and the energy pathways used.
+I also want to reinforce WHY no one food or macro (or micro, for that matter) can be responsible for fat gain, obesity or THE all-around bad guy.
 It just doesn’t work when remembering the bigger picture.
-If you are someone who has had success on a Paleo style diet, or low carb diet, and now wants increased muscle tone, strength and to lose the “last 10-15″ while training anaerobically (strength, Oly lifting etc), staying low carb might be exactly what is holding you back.
+If you are someone who has had success on a Paleo-style diet, or low-carb diet, and now wants increased muscle tone, strength, and to lose the last 10-15 while training anaerobically (strength, Oly lifting etc), staying low carb might be exactly what is holding you back.

 *Extra reading at the end of the blog for those interested in understanding the whole “low carb, no carb” discussion or just how to sort out which diet approach is more useful for you.

-Disclaimer: This post has NOTHING to do with saying why ketogenic or low carb diets won’t work, or why restricting carbs is bad, or why everyone should eat carbs, or why eliminating carbs is a horrible idea etc, etc. To the contrary, I just want to clarify what’s behind all this, and why.
-Then you can do whatever the fuck you want because you understand what matters and what doesn’t and have the proper framework to approach choices from.
+Disclaimer: This post has NOTHING to do with saying why ketogenic or low-carb diets won’t work, or why restricting carbs is bad, or why everyone should eat carbs, or why eliminating carbs is a horrible idea etc., etc. On the contrary, I just want to clarify what’s behind all this, and why, then you can do whatever the fuck you want because you understand what matters and what doesn’t and have the proper framework from which to approach choices.

 SEPARATE THE IDEA THAT CARBS = AUTOMATIC FAT STORAGE

-The law of thermodynamics is important, dare I say, mandatory, to understand dieting and nutrition on any level.
+The law of thermodynamics is important – dare I say, mandatory – to understanding dieting and nutrition on any level.

 “All the energy associated with a system must be accounted for as heat, work, chemical energy.”